 How do I make a nuisance complaint?

-Contact the Environmental Health department in writing by either mail to PO Box 21 Wedderburn VIC 3518 or email to firstname.lastname@example.org remembering to supply all the details above.
+Contact the Public Health office department in writing by either mail to PO Box 21 Wedderburn VIC 3518 or email to firstname.lastname@example.org remembering to supply all the details above.
 You will be contacted should any further explanation is required and advised of the outcome once a resolution is found or if referral is required.